A brand-new visitor experience has just opened at Brú Na Bóinne, the entry point for a popular tourist destination in Ireland—Newgrange.

 Built by Stone Age farmers over 5,000 years ago to bury the dead and honour their ancestors, Newgrange has been named among Ireland’s Seven Wonders.

-Since opening in 1997, Brú Na Bóinne Visitor Centre has welcomed over five million visitors to Newgrange.
+Since opening in 1997, Brú Na Bóinne Visitor Centre has welcomed over five million visitors to Newgrange and is one of the most unique things to do in Ireland.

 Fáilte Ireland CEO Paul Kelly acknowledges the importance of the site and the continued development of the centre.